shinevue/blog-mern/READ ME.md

 ## information for login

     Of course, you can Sign Up and Log In.
-If you want main project than login, you can login with:
-    email: shine@gmail.com
-    password: asdfasdf

     And then the chrome will go to Dashboard.
   ###  You can watch all blog.                                          ----READ
     And at Navbar there is "My Blog".